New phone models arrive every month. The main phone makers all upgrade their main models once or twice a year.

 Phone hardware can last for ten years or more.
 There are no moving parts to seize up.

 You can replace most phone batteries, even those in sealed phones.
 The difference there is more work or the cost of paying someone to do the job.
+It may seem expensive, typically over NZ$100 if you pay someone to do the job, it’s a lot cheaper than buying a new phone.

 There are times when a new model is compelling.
 I have an eye condition which means at times I squint at a tiny screen.
 For me the jump from the iPhone 5 to the 6 Plus wasn’t an indulgence, it was necessary.

 There are other examples of when the move from one year’s model to the next brings a must-have feature.
-Even so, you should expect to get at least two years from a device.
+Even so, you can expect to get at least two years from a device.
 They should last for three or more.